 That was a problem for a while.
-Especially, after my grandparents arrived in America.
+Especially after my grandparents arrived in America.
 When they came here, they did not know English.
 My Grandpa was fluent in Yiddish, so he could communicate with the Jewish community here, and he was able to get a job very quickly.
 My grandmother had problems with English to the end of her life.
-Our family joke was that Grandma was more fluent in Yiddish than in English and that she became more kosher than the rest of us, although she was a real gentile, and we were at least half or more Jewish.
+Our family joke was that Grandma was more fluent in Yiddish than in English and that she became more kosher than the rest of us.
+Even she was actually gentile, and we were at least half or more Jewish.
 She never converted, but my father and his brother were brought up as Jews.

-My grandmother ran a kind of Jewish home; even though we could never be called a religious family.
-My father and my uncle had a bar mitzvah, and my sister and I had a kind of bat mitzvah too.
-For a while, my father took it more seriously than Grandpa did, but all of this was done just to fit in with our neighborhood which was, at that time, almost 100% Jewish.
+My grandmother ran a kind of Jewish home, even though we could never be called a religious family.
+My father and uncle had a bar mitzvah, and my sister and I had a bat mitzvah too.
+For a while, my father took it more seriously than Grandpa did.
+But all this was done just to fit in with our neighborhood which was, at that time, almost 100% Jewish.
 You know, "when in Rome..."

 But I suppose that this is not the subject you are interested in.